netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 that will not guarantee that the configuration remains unchanged when a client sends a subsequent change request, a few moments later.

+In order to simplify the task of tracking changes, a NETCONF server could implement a meta level checksum over the configuration over a datastore or YANG subtree, and offer clients a way to read and compare this checksum.
+If the checksum is unchanged, clients can avoid performing expensive operations.
+Such checksums are often referred to as a configuration id or transaction id (txid).

 Evidence of a transaction id feature being demanded by clients is that several server implementors have built proprietary and mutually incompatible mechanisms for obtaining a transaction id from a NETCONF